 Test the Internal Temperature of the Pork Tenderloin The most reliable way to know if your meat is done is to use a meat thermometer.
 This instant read thermometer is really easy to use and very highly rated.

-Not only does a thermometer let you know when the pork is safe to eat, it also lets you know when your meat is done for the perfect taste.
+Not only does a thermometer let you know when the pork is safe to eat, it also lets you know when your Instant Pot Pork Tenderloin is done for the perfect taste.
 This quick video, Courtesy of the National Pork Board, Des Moines, Iowa, shows you some simple ways to use your meat thermometer.